suncoast-devs/handbook/lessons/misc-quick-reference/js-numbers.md

 ## `%`

-This is known as the modulo operator.
+This is known as the **REMAINDER** operator.
 The result of `firstNumber % secondNumber` is equal to whatever the remainder would be if we divided `secondNumber` into `firstNumber`.

 Taking our above example: